AgtLucas/forgotten-past/README.md

 - Uses [Formik](https://github.com/jaredpalmer/formik) for a better form experience
 - Uses localStorage to save your transactions
 - [Jest](https://jestjs.io) and [Enzyme](https://airbnb.io/enzyme/) for basic UI tests

+## Contributting

+Want to contribute to this project?
+Feel free to [open an issue](https://github.com/AgtLucas/forgotten-past/issues/new) or even better, a pull request! 😀

+To submit a PR, follow the steps on the [Requirements and how to run locally section](#requirements-and-how-to-run-locally) then create a new branch like so: `git checkout -b my-new-awesome-feature`, commit and push your changes and then open a new pull request on GitHub.

 ## Demo